top of page

 #5 - Do NOT Take Any Risks

-I feel one of the biggest pieces of advice I can give is that it is ok to stop and turn around if the weather comes in or you don't feel safe, don't feel like you have to reach that summit or get that photo for Instagram; your safety is far more important.
+I feel one of the most significant pieces of advice I can give is that it is ok to stop and turn around if the weather comes in or you don't feel safe.
+Don't feel like you have to reach that summit or get that photo for Instagram; your safety is far more critical.
 I've turned around a few times and changed my route to keep low, and that's ok.
 There is no point in risking your safety whatsoever.
 I have seen many photos on Instagram of people sitting at the edge of cliffs, sitting on the end of a train line hanging over a cliff edge, and for what a good photo?
 It's stupid, to be honest.
 If you plan on reaching the summit of Scafell Pike and it's suddenly getting really windy, it will be there another day, so turn around and stay safe.

 #6 - Make Sure You Have The Right Kit